 - Many of the subjects of Faces and Phases look straight into the camera, displaying various identities, circumstances, and reactions to being photographed.
 As a widely acclaimed LGBTI artist making images of South African lesbians, Muholi gives LGBTI South Africans a sense of both individuality and community.

-Of their images, Muholi has noted, “This is not art, this is life; each and every photo is someone’s biography.”
+Regarding their photographic images, Muholi says, “This is not art, this is life; each and every photo is someone’s biography.”
 This statement sums up the entirety of their series Faces and Phases, begun in 2006 and continuing today.
-Here, Muholi captures the lives of the black queer community in South Africa, having photographed over two hundred individuals to date.
-Each portrait in Faces and Phases acts as a personal biography of a person in this community, many of whom are friends of the artist.
-Some of these individuals have experienced violence due to their sexuality, including as victims of “corrective rape.”
+Muholi captures the lives of the black queer community in South Africa, having photographed over 200 individuals to date.
+Each portrait in Faces and Phases acts as a personal biography of an individual in this community, many of whom are friends of the artist.
+Some of these individuals have experienced violence due to their sexuality.
 Muholi’s work is a form of visual activism for this community.
-Through these photographs, Muholi not only attempts to bring visibility to the marginalized, but they also endeavors to lessen the stigma surrounding the LGBT community in South Africa and lessen the continued preponderance of hate crimes against homosexuals therein.
+Through these photographs Muholi not only attempts to bring visibility to the marginalized but also endeavors to reduce the stigma surrounding the LGBTI community in South Africa and prevent hate crimes against homosexuals.